PeterEkwere/alx-low_level_programming/0x00-hello_world/README.md

-IN this Directory i typed my first hello world
+In this Directory i typed my first hello world